Amazon Prime is an amazing service that we highly recommend.

 And much, much more!

-Make sure that you check out our Amazon Prime review for a full breakdown of all of the benefits on offer through AP.
+Make sure to check out our Amazon Prime review for a full breakdown of all of the benefits on offer through AP.

 If you’re a frequent shopper of Amazon, yes, Prime will save you way more money than you’d spend on the membership itself.